 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

-My Login Hub is similar to other apps of this type, for example, Newfinder APP, Auto Purge and Quickgo Search.
-Typically, browser hijackers are advertised useful, legitimate apps.
-However, after installation they change browser' settings and constantly gather various information.
-In other words, these apps are designed to generate revenue for their developers and often do not deliver any features or other value.
-For these reasons My Login Hub, Hide My Searches or any other PUA should be uninstalled as soon as possible.
+My Login Hub is similar to other apps of this type including, for example, Newfinder APP, Auto Purge and Quickgo Search.
+Typically, browser hijackers are advertised useful, legitimate apps, however, after installation, they change browser settings and continually gather information.
+These apps generate revenue for the developers and often deliver no useful features or any other value.
+For these reasons, My Login Hub, Hide My Searches and other PUAs should be uninstalled immediately.

 How did My Login Hub install on my computer?

-My Login Hub is available for download on its website, it is very likely that most people download and install it through clicked deceptive ads or setups of other software.
-To trick users into downloading and installing PUAs together with other software developers distribute PUAs by using a "bundling" method.
-Simply said, they include unwanted apps in download and/or installation setups and hide information about them being included in their settings like "Custom", "Advanced", and so on.
-People who leave those settings unchecked and unchanged often download and/or allow for unwanted apps to be downloaded and/or installed too.
+My Login Hub is available for download on its website, however, most people download and install it through clicked deceptive ads or the set-ups of other software.
+To trick users into downloading and installing PUAs with other software, developers distribute PUAs using the "bundling" method - they include unwanted apps into the download and/or installation set-ups and hide related information in settings such as "Custom", "Advanced", and so on.
+People who leave these settings unchecked and unchanged often allow unwanted apps to be downloaded and installed by default.

-It is not safe to download and/or install software through third party downloaders, installers, Peer-to-Peer networks like eMule, torrent clients, from unofficial websites, and other similar sources.
-It should be downloaded only from official pages and via direct download links.
-If a download and/or installation setup includes settings like "Custom", "Advanced", then they should not be left unchecked.
-If those settings contain offers to download and/or install unwanted software, then those offers should be declined before finishing download and/or installation process.
-Furthermore, ads that are displayed on questionable pages, if clicked, often redirect to untrustworthy websites.
+It is not safe to download and/or install software through third party downloaders, installers, Peer-to-Peer networks such as eMule, torrent clients, from unofficial websites, or other similar sources.
+Download only from official web pages and via direct download links.
+If a download and/or installation setup includes settings such as "Custom", "Advanced", do not leave them unchecked.
+If the settings contain offers to download or install unwanted software, dismiss them before finishing the download and/or installation process.
+Note that ads that are displayed on dubious web pages often redirect to untrustworthy websites if they are clicked.
 In some cases they download and/or install unwanted programs.
-And finally, all unwanted extensions, add-ons or plug-ins that are already installed on a browser should be removed.
-Programs of this kind that are installed on the operating system should be uninstalled too.
-If your computer is already infected with My Login Hub, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacker.
+Remove all unwanted extensions, add-ons or plug-ins that are already installed on the browser.
+Also uninstall programs of this kind that are installed on the operating system.
+If your computer is already infected with My Login Hub, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacke.

 Website promoting My Login Hub browser hijacker: